You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 You will be amazed how the same music will feel different in such a positive way.
 Listen and concentrate on the lyrics, and notice your body movements.

-Are you moving to the rhythm, are your fingers moving to the beat? how are you feeling listening to this music?
 Is the music reminding you of certain times? ask yourself to be mindful of how the instruments are playing, and how the rhythm changes.

 10. Dance To The Beat!